PPP (complexity): Connection to cryptography

 then one-way permutations do not exist.
 Hence, PPP (which is a subclass of FNP) more closely captures the question of the existence of one-way permutations.
 We can prove this by reducing the problem of inverting a permutation $\pi$ on an output $y$ to PIGEON.
 Construct a circuit $C$ that computes $C(x) = \pi(x) \oplus y$.
 Since $\pi$ is a permutation, a solution to PIGEON must output $x$ such that $C(x) = 0 = \pi(x) \oplus y$, which implies $\pi(x) = y$.

+Multi-collision resistance gives a cryptographic analogue of generalized pigeonhole principles.
+For $t \ge 2$, a $t$-multi-collision-resistant hash function ($t$-MCRH) is a shrinking keyed hash family for which it is computationally infeasible to find $t$ distinct inputs with the same output; $2$-MCRH is ordinary collision resistance.
+The associated search problem is a weak $t$-collision pigeonhole problem, often denoted $t$-PWPP, and is closely related to the non-weak hierarchy $t$-PPP.

+Jain, Li, Robere, and Xun described their black-box separations among generalized pigeonhole principles as a first step toward the cryptographic question of whether multi-collision resistance can be generically converted into ordinary collision resistance.
+Subsequent work of Mao and Zhang resolved the fully black-box adjacent-step version of this question: for every constant $t \ge 3$, there is no black-box construction of $(t-1)$-MCRH from $t$-MCRH.
+Under the usual translation between fully black-box cryptographic constructions and randomized black-box Turing reductions between the associated search problems, this rules out the corresponding reduction from the $t$-collision pigeonhole problem to the $(t-1)$-collision problem; in particular, it rules out a fully black-box construction of ordinary collision-resistant hashing from 3-multi-collision-resistant hashing.

 Relationship to PPAD

 PPP contains PPAD as a subclass (strict containment is an open problem).
 This is because End-of-the-Line, which defines PPAD, admits a straightforward polynomial-time reduction to PIGEON.
 In End-of-the-Line, the input is a start vertex $s$ in a directed graph $G$ where each vertex has at most one successor and at most one predecessor, represented by a polynomial-time computable successor function $f$.
 Define a circuit $C$ whose input is a vertex $x$ and whose output is its successor if there is one, or $x$ if it does not.
 If we represent the source vertex $s$ as the bitstring $0^n$, this circuit is a direct reduction of End-of-the-Line to Pigeon, since any collision in $C$ provides a sink in $G$.